-The OSU Graduate School requires that students maintain a cumulative 3.0 GPA in order to be considered in good academic standing.
+The Ohio State Graduate School requires that students maintain a cumulative 3.0 GPA in order to be considered in good academic standing.
 Students in the EAS MA Program are additionally required to earn a grade of at least "B" (3.0) in all non-language courses.
 Non-language courses for which the student earns a "B-" or lower do not count toward satisfying degree requirements.

-NOTE 1: A number of departments offer 3000 and 4000 level classes not available for graduate credit but that include courses a number of EAS MA students have liked to take to round out their background in East Asian Studies.
-There is a work-around for this issue: The student can register for a graduate independent study with the person teaching the course and participate fully in the course, but IN ADDITION, the student will contract to do additional work for the course to make it commensurate with graduate level education.
+NOTE 1: Several departments offer 3000 and 4000 level classes not available for graduate credit but that include courses many previous EAS MA students have opted to take to round out their background in East Asian Studies.
+There is a work-around for this issue: The student can register for a graduate independent study with the person teaching the course and participate fully in the course, but IN ADDITION, the student will arrange to do additional work for the course to make it commensurate with graduate level education.

 NOTE 2: A number of applicants are interested in taking social science classes that are typically not titled in such a way as to seem to contribute to broader area studies education, e.g., "sociology of the family" for a student interested in studying the PRC's one-child policy.
 The work-around for this issue is that the student contracts with the instructor to fulfill their research/project(s) for the class with study/research focused on some facet of East Asian society and culture.
+Students are encouraged to contact the faculty instructor of such a course and the MA program coordinator prior to enrolling in the course to ensure it meets program requirements.